ethereum-optimism/optimism/README.md

 ```

 #### Node.js
-Most of the projects in `optimism-monorepo` are [`Node.js`](https://nodejs.org/en/) projects.
+All of the projects in `optimism-monorepo` are [`Node.js`](https://nodejs.org/en/) projects.
 You'll need to install `Node.js` for your system before continuing.
+Code works
-All code is only confirmed to work on `Node.js v11.6`, and there are known issues on more recent versions.
-Please [set your Node.js version to 11.6](https://stackoverflow.com/a/23569481).
+with Node.js 10 or greater.

 #### Yarn
 We're using a package manager called [Yarn](https://yarnpkg.com/en/).